Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: RELATED WORK

-With the development in machine learning, many models have been applied to ECG disease detection \cite{Kiranyaz2015ConvolutionalNN,pmlr-v149-nonaka21a,Khurshid2021ElectrocardiogrambasedDL,Raghunath2021DeepNN,Giudicessi2021ArtificialIA,Strodthoff2021DeepLF}.
-Al-Zaiti et al. predicted acute myocardial ischemia in patients with chest pain with a fusion voting method \cite{AlZaiti2020MachineLP}.
-Acharya et al. proposed a nine-layer deep convolutional neural network (CNN) to classify heartbeats in the MIT-BIH Arrhythmia database \cite{Acharya2017ADC,Moody2001TheIO}.
-Shanmugam et al. estimate a patient’s risk of cardiovascular death after an acute coronary syndrome by a multiple instance learning framework \cite{Shanmugam2019MultipleIL}.
-Recently, Smigiel et al. proposed models based on SincNet \cite{Ravanelli2018SpeakerRF} and used entropy-based features for cardiovascular diseases classification \cite{smigiel2021ecg}.
+\textbf{Machine learning in ECG} With the development of machine learning, many models have been applied to ECG disease detection \cite{Raghunath2021DeepNN,Giudicessi2021ArtificialIA,Strodthoff2021DeepLF}.
 ECG signal can be considered as one type of sequential data, and Seq2seq models \cite{Sutskever2014SequenceTS} are widely used in time series tasks.
 Since the attention mechanism was proposed \cite{Bahdanau2015NeuralMT}, the Seq2seq model with attention has been improved in various tasks, which outperformed previous methods.
-Then Transformer model \cite{Vaswani2017AttentionIA} was proposed to solve the problem in the Seq2Seq model, replacing Long Short-Term Memory (LSTM) models with an attention structure, which achieved better results in translation tasks.
-The transformer model has also recently been adopted in several ECG applications, i.e., arrhythmia classification, abnormalities detection, stress detection, etc \cite{Yan2019FusingTM,Che2021ConstrainedTN,Natarajan2020AWA,Behinaein2021ATA,Song2021TransformerbasedSF,Weimann2021TransferLF}.
+The Transformer model \cite{Vaswani2017AttentionIA} achieved even better results, and has recently been adopted in several ECG applications, i.e., arrhythmia classification, abnormalities detection, stress detection, etc \cite{Yan2019FusingTM,Che2021ConstrainedTN,Natarajan2020AWA,Behinaein2021ATA,Song2021TransformerbasedSF,Weimann2021TransferLF,zhudata,Zhu2022GeoECGDA,Qiu2023TransferKF}.
 But those models take only ECG temporal features as input and haven't considered the frequency domain features.
-To take advantage of multiple features across time and frequency domains, we proposed a Multi-Feature Transformer as our classification model to predict the heart diseases with 12-lead ECG signals.
+The OT-based data augmentation is shown to benefit the robustness of ECG diagnosis models~\cite{Zhu2022GeoECGDA}.
+However, in this work, we focus on the imbalance of datasets and demonstrate the effectiveness of our method, as eliminating imbalance can significantly improve prediction performance.